pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 ###############

-The index server can respond with one of two different representation formats for each endpoint: HTML and JSON.
-The format can be selected by the client through the use of `content negotiation
+The index server can respond with one of two different representation formats for each endpoint: `HTML5`_ and JSON.
+The format can be selected by the client through the use of `HTTP content negotiation
 <https://www.rfc-editor.org/rfc/rfc2616.html#section-12>`_.

 Endpoints